-Figure 16: Vulnerability Notification Process

-Purpose: Provide transparency to stakeholders and partners through collaboration with finders, coordinators, and downstream vendors to responsibly disclose vulnerabilities and fixes.
+Figure 16: Vulnerability Notification Process Purpose Provide transparency to stakeholders and partners through collaboration with finders, coordinators and downstream vendors to responsibly disclose vulnerabilities and fixes.

-Outcome: Increased trust, collaboration, and control of the disclosure.
+Outcome Increased trust, collaboration and control of the disclosure.

-Figure 17: High-level example of Vulnerability Coordination

-Service 5.1 Notification

-This service involves determining the appropriate notification process to provide timely information about mitigation strategy, remedies, and workarounds to stakeholders so they are kept informed and can plan accordingly.
-In some cases, contractual agreements may exist between vendors - for example, an upstream vendor would be required to notify a downstream vendor of disclosed vulnerabilities or known incidents.
+Figure 17: High-level ex. of Vulnerability Coordination Service 5.1 Notification This service involves determining the appropriate notification process to provide timely information about mitigation strategy, remedies, and workarounds to stakeholders so they are kept informed and can plan accordingly.
+In some cases, contractual agreements may exist between vendors for example, an upstream vendor would be required to notify a downstream vendor of disclosed vulnerabilities or known incidents.
 The intent of the notification process is to ensure that all stakeholders and vendors can understand and manage the risk imposed by the vulnerability.

-Purpose: Provide transparency to vendors and finders through collaboration.
-Outcome: Increase trust and collaboration with finders.
+Purpose Provide transparency to vendors and finders through collaboration.
+Outcome Increase trust and collaboration with finders.

-Function 5.1.1 Intermediate Vendor (Downstream Vendor)

-An intermediate vendor such as an OEM or partner may develop and/or produce a part, subsystem or software that is used in another vendor's end product.
-In such instances, their PSIRT should make arrangements to share vulnerability information with their vendors.
-They should be aware of the vulnerability-handling policy of the different vendors.
+Function 5.1.1 Intermediate Vendor (Downstream Vendor) An intermediate vendor such as an OEM or partner may develop and/or produce a part, subsystem or software that is used in another vendor's end product.
+In such instances, their

+PSIRT should make arrangements to share vulnerability information with their vendors.
+They should be aware of the vulnerability handling policy of the different vendors.
 Sometimes these expectations are captured in a contractual agreement.
 The timeline for remediation and disclosure should be negotiated as soon as possible.

-Purpose: Create an environment of collaboration and clear expectations between OEM and partners and other vendors.

-Outcome: Increase trust, collaboration and control of the disclosure between all parties involved.

-Sub-function 5.1.1.1 PSIRT Reporting to Intermediate Vendors

-PSIRTs may learn of vulnerabilities reported by their stakeholders and should notify the intermediate vendor PSIRT of those vulnerabilities.

-Sub-function 5.1.1.2 Intermediate Vendor Reporting

-An intermediate vendor who supplies components or tools to a vendor may learn of vulnerabilities reported directly to them, and should notify their vendor PSIRTs.

-Sub-function 5.1.1.3 Contractual Agreements

-PSIRTs should identify all of their intermediate vendors and consider partnering with legal to ensure that clauses are added to contractual agreements to ensure a timely response on vulnerabilities.

-Sub-function 5.1.1.4 PSIRT Notification to Stakeholders

-Vendor PSIRTs may inform their stakeholders, especially if the intermediate vendor is not able to or takes a considerable time in remediating the vulnerability.
-In some cases, a vendor PSIRT may apply a tiered-notification process and notify those stakeholders that would be impacted the most by the given vulnerability.

-Function 5.1.2 Coordinators

-A coordinator may be asked by a PSIRT to participate in notifying other vendors, as well as coordinating the timing of remedy for their advisories, especially if multiple vendors are involved.
-Coordinators such as the CERT Coordination Center (CERT/CC)12 or third-party coordinators provide value by arranging for a multitude of different organizations to partner and collaborate on addressing a vulnerability.

-Purpose: Coordinators may be asked to step in and assist the PSIRT organization in both notifying and collaborating on the vulnerability with all vendors.

-Outcome: Increased trust, collaboration, and control of the disclosure between all parties involved.
+Purpose Create an environment of collaboration and clear expectations between OEM and partners and other vendors.
+Outcome Increase trust, collaboration and control of the disclosure between all parties involved.
+Sub-function 5.1.1.1 PSIRT Reporting to Intermediate Vendors PSIRTs may learn of vulnerabilities reported by their stakeholders and should notify the intermediate vendor PSIRT of those vulnerabilities.
+Sub-function 5.1.1.2 Intermediate Vendor Reporting An intermediate vendor who supplies components or tools to a vendor may learn of vulnerabilities reported directly to them and should notify their vendor PSIRTs.
+Sub-function 5.1.1.3 Contractual Agreements PSIRTs should identify all of their intermediate vendors and consider partnering with legal to ensure that clauses are added to contractual agreements to ensure a timely response on vulnerabilities.
+Sub-function 5.1.1.4 PSIRT Notification to Stakeholders Vendor PSIRTs may inform their stakeholders especially if the intermediate vendor is not able to or takes a considerable time in remediating the vulnerability.
+In some cases, a vendor PSIRT may apply a tiered- notification process and notify those stakeholders that would be impacted the most by the given vulnerability.
+Function 5.1.2 Coordinators A coordinator may be asked by a PSIRT to partake in notifying other vendors as well as coordinating the timing of remedy for their advisories especially if multiple vendors are involved.
+Coordinators such as the CERT Coordination Center (CERT/CC)12 or third-party coordinators provide value by getting a multitude of different organizations to partner and collaborate on addressing a vulnerability.
+Purpose Coordinators may be asked to step in and assist the PSIRT organization in both notifying and collaborating on the vulnerability with all vendors.
+Outcome Increased trust, collaboration, and control of the disclosure between all parties involved.

-Sub-function 5.1.2.1 Coordinator Identification